Exopy/i3py/docs/source/dev_guide/drivers/advanced_customizing.rst

     Customization are also given an id.
 By default, it is simply custom, but one can specify a different value as the fourth argument to |customize|.

-The way to chain the calls depends on the builtin function already present and the goal of the customization.
+The way to chain the calls depends on the built-in function already present and the goal of the customization.
 For example, a custom conversion in a get may need to occur after the value was extracted from the instrument answer.